JKofler93/contact-keeper-back-end/README.md

 Step 5.5: ensure rails is running on... localhost:3000/

-Step 6: See you on the front end...
+Step 6: See you on the [front-end](https://github.com/JKofler93/contact-keeper-front-end) ...